alu0101124896/PAI-Practica-09-Random-Walk/README.md

 Find that file and follow the instructions in it.

 When the evaluation session of the assignment is over, **do not forget** to upload the link to your repository to the virtual classroom.

+Link to the web page with the Random Walk implented here: http://10.6.129.34:8080